Foreign Earned Income Exclusion or FEIE

 3. You must be one of the following:

-• A U.S. citizen who is a bona fide resident of one or more foreign countries for an uninterrupted time period that includes an entire tax year.
+• A U.S. citizen who is a bona fide resident of one or more foreign countries for an uninterrupted time that includes an entire tax year.

-Only count reasonable housing expenses for yourself, your spouse, and dependents (if they lived with you) during the part of the year you qualify for foreign earned income exclusion.
-Exclude lavish expenses and expenses related to buying property, furniture, or improvements that increase property value.
+Count reasonable housing expenses for yourself, your spouse, and dependents during the qualifying period, excluding lavish expenses and those related to buying property or improvements.

-While e-filing your taxes, note that foreign housing deduction must not exceed foreign earned income minus foreign earned income exclusion and housing exclusion.
-You cannot claim both deductions and exclusions unless you're self-employed.
-These deductions lower your income tax but not your self-employment tax.
+When e-filing, ensure that the foreign housing deduction does not exceed the foreign earned income minus both exclusions.
+You cannot claim both deductions and exclusions unless self-employed, these deductions lower income tax but not self-employment tax.

 WatchIT